mozilla/ecosystem-platform/docs/reference/admin-panel.md

 ### Linked Accounts

 This section shows accounts that have linked through OAuth.
-Firefox accounts support logging in with [OAuth](https://en.wikipedia.org/wiki/OAuth) from a google account or an apple account.
+Mozilla accounts support logging in with [OAuth](https://en.wikipedia.org/wiki/OAuth) from a google account or an apple account.
 When a user authenticates via OAuth, the third party account that they used for authorization will be considered linked and will  show up here.

 ![linked accounts screen capture](../assets/admin-panel/image12.png "image_tooltip")